The term MUN is an abbreviation signifying Model United Nations.

 Elbe Ariana International Model United Nations will take place in December 2017 in Kabul, Afghanistan.
 The international con-ference will feature 6 committees including classic UN bodies such as the Security Council, and the General Assembly alongside more specific UN bodies such as UN Women.
 The Conference aims at raising awareness of international problem solving structures as well as to bring forward a change in mindsets of the young generation, to support the culture of acceptance and to practice leadership skills to emerge as future strong leaders.

 A unique and significant feature of elbMUN is our special relationship with our friends and colleagues in Afghanistan and Central Asia.
 Every year elbMUN is honoured by an evergrowing delegation from Afghanistan.

 Our partners in Afghanistan are very keen and professional in their efforts.
 We understand it as our goal to establish a sound relationship to Afghanistan and its people, and jointly overcome struggles that have restrained past generations to do so.

 If you happen to be interested in Afghan culture and society, elbMUN is the perfect place to get in touch with it.
 You will hardly find more charming and open-minded young Afghans than those being our guests in April.

-As an key activist among Afghanistan's youth, Mr. Ahmadzai is one of the central figures in the country's journey towards peace.
+As a key activist among Afghanistan's youth, Mr. Ahmadzai is one of the central figures in the country's journey towards peace.
 By promoting education, open-mindedness and passion for peace among future generations, he significantly contributes to the country's development.

 If you are from Afghanistan and wish to join the Afghan delegation to elbMUN, feel free to contact him.
-You can find him on FaceBook or send him an email.
+You can find him on Facebook or send him an e-mail.